 - air blowing directly on the paintings

-- place or hang acrylic painting on the wall with less sunlight
+- place or hang acrylic paintings on the wall with less sunlight

-- use a dehumidifier if your place is more than 50% humid or a humidifier for a super dry space.
+- use a dehumidifier if your place is more than 50% humidity or a humidifier for a super dry space.
 Don’t place it next to the painting.

 - store paintings in a cool, dark room.

 - if you’re storing all your acrylic paintings together, put a clean board or something non-absorbent between paintings.